Muscatine, Iowa minor league baseball history: History

 Minor league baseball began in Muscatine, Iowa when the 1910 Muscatine Pearl Finders became charter members of the Class D level Northern Association.
 The Muscatine Pearl Finders formed the Northern Association along with the Clinton Teddies, Decatur Commodores, Elgin Kittens, Freeport Pretzels, Jacksonville Jacks, Joliet Jolly-ites and Kankakee Kays as fellow charter members, beginning league play on May 10, 1910.

-The Muscatine Pearl Finders finished in 2nd place as the Northern Association folded during the 1910 season.
-On July 19, 1910, Muscatine was in 2nd place with a 37–21 record under manager Lou "Roxey" Walters when the Northern Association permanently folded.
+In their first season of play, the Muscatine Pearl Finders finished in second place as the Northern Association folded during the 1910 season.
+On July 19, 1910, Muscatine was in second place with a 37–21 record under manager Lou "Roxey" Walters when the Northern Association permanently folded.
 However, first place Elgin had folded on July 11, 1910, along with the Kanakee Kays.

 In 1911, Muscatine became members of the Class D level Central Association, replacing the Quincy Vets in the league.
 They remained in the league through the 1916 season playing as the Muscatine Camels in 1911, Muscatine Wallopers in 1912 and 1913, Muscatine Buttonmakers in 1914 and Muscatine Muskies in 1915 and 1916.